rollthecloudinc/hedge/README.md

 # Shapshifter

-1. Problem: Github lacks a simple way for client applications to store JSON.
+1. Problem: Traditional databases are clunky, complex and consume a large amount of resources and energy.
-2. Solution: Create a Github App that once installed can be used aongside a simple RESTful API to commit JSON to Github repos.
+2. Solution: Transform Github into a database.
 3. Resolution:

 Supercharge Github repos with RESTful APIs to easily commit JSON.